IMAGE GALLERY FOR RESPONSIVE PAGES

-In the e-commerce experience, the user focus is on finding out if the item fits his/her needs.
-During the user journey, especially in the product detail page (aka PDP), the image gallery feature is crucial to invite the user to “push the button” and add our stuff to his/her cart.
+In the e-commerce experience, the user focuses on finding out if the item fits his/her needs.
+During the user journey, especially on the product detail page (aka PDP), the image gallery feature and the search experience are crucial to invite the user to “push the button” and add our stuff to his/her cart.

 When we decided to design the new image gallery experience, we focused on: